Using Our Materials: Online Classroom

 2. After watching the video, students complete a google form of Video Reflection Questions.
 Reading the form responses allows teachers to see student questions, gauge student understanding, and check if students actually watched the video.

 3. Teachers can create a separate assignment in which students complete the “Discussion” and “Practice” portion of the handout.
-Google Classroom has a very good way of allowing students to respond to one another’s submissions, which is perfect for the “Discussion” part of the handout.
+Google Classroom has a good way of allowing students to respond to one another’s submissions, which is perfect for the “Discussion” part of the handout.

 Lesson 3.2 Teacher Items